 Tam Coc – Bich Dong Tourist Site is a landscape regarded as “Halong Bay on land”

 Tam Coc – Bich Dong Tourist Site is far from Ninh Binh City about 7km towards the south.
 It is a famous place in Ninh Binh and regarded as “Halong Bay on land”.
 There are unique tourism routes such as Tam Coc – Thai Vi – Mua Cave; Thach Bich – Thung Nang; Bich Dong Pagoda – Tien Cave – Chua Cave – Ghe Cave – Chim Valley and Doi Nham ecosystem tourist site.
-Depending on your time, you can choose to visit one or many visit routes and one of the most popular route of this area is Hoa Lu-Tam Coc tour that you can do the guided tour.
+Depending on your time, you can choose to visit one or many visit routes and one of the most popular route about one day trip from Hanoi is Hoa Lu-Tam Coc tour that you can do the guided tour.
 Otherwise, you can discover the site according to the research-oriented tourism, cave discovery or visit to handicraft villages.

 Hoa Lu ancient capital